Home Loan applicants must be:

 To qualify for a top up you’ll need to have enough equity in your property.
 You are likely to have equity because the value of your property has risen.

 If you need extra money – for things like renovating your home, buying a car or paying off debts – instead of taking out a separate loan, you can use the equity you’ve built up to increase your existing home loan.

 This can be a cost-effective way to borrow extra cash, since you’ll generally get a lower interest rate than you’d get from other lending options.

-You can apply to top up your home loan using the Home Loan Top Up form, or if you have questions about the application form call us on 13 15 63.
+To top up your home loan apply using the Home Loan Top Up form, or if you have questions about the application form call us on 13 15 63.